robert-laws/2021-learning-path/javascript/arrays.md

 **[splice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)**

-Modify an array by removing and or replacing elements from an array starting at a designated index within the array.
+Modifies an array by removing and or replacing elements from an array starting at a designated index within the array.
 The return value is the removed items.
 The original array is modified.

 ```javascript
 let cart = ['pencil', 'hat', 'paper', 'belt'];